-The Master of Social Work (MSW) Program prepares students for professional social work practice at the micro, mezzo, and macro levels.
-Through the curriculum, the program instills in students advanced social work knowledge, values, skills, including cognitive and affective processes in a manner which enables students to work with diverse populations in a wide range of settings.
-Concurrently, the program has a specialty of Child and Family Welfare with emphasis on social work practice with impoverished people living in rural regions, such as the Mississippi Delta, where the University is located and committed to serve.
+The Master of Social Work (MSW) Program at Mississippi Valley State University prepares students for professional social work practice at the micro, mezzo, and macro levels.
+Through the curriculum, the program instills in students advanced social work knowledge, values, and skills in a manner which enables students to work with diverse populations in a wide range of settings Concurrently, special emphasis is placed on social work practice with impoverished minorities living in rural regions, such as the Mississippi Delta, where the University is located and committed to serve, as well as diverse communities globally.
+Within the framework of rural social work practice, the area of concentration is Child and Family Welfare.